Micronutrients in the Keto Diet: The Definitive Guide (Infographic)

 When excluding particular foods, food categories, or macronutrient groups from the diet, the opportunity for deficiency to present itself increases.
-Therefore, it is no surprise that pushback against the ketogenic diet cites vitamin, mineral, or other nutrient deficiencies as a reason to think twice before restricting carbohydrate content in the diet.
+Therefore, it is no surprise that pushback is due to lack of micronutrients in the keto diet.
+We are here to bust some of the myths surfacing around this topic.

 In general, meat and other animal products do not limit or may promote nutrient absorption, while plants can often contain antinutrients like phytates, oxalates, or glucosinolates which reduce nutrient absorption, nullifying any benefits associated with their contents.

 So… what micronutrients in a keto diet are lacking?